huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] One where his brother is president
 - [x] One where he'd never been born

-#### In 1997, Mabel Fairbanks became the first Black person industed into what sport's Hall of Fame?
+#### In 1997, Mabel Fairbanks became the first Black person inducted into what sport's Hall of Fame?

 - [ ] Tennis
 - [x] Figure Skating